The course has been written by trauma healthcare specialists based on their hands on experiences of farming and forestry accidents.

 Each attendee has the opportunity to act both as the lead first aider and as a helper/bystander.

-This short course, which is valid for 3 years, is designed to complement a First Aid at Work course - giving additional training to meet farmer and forester needs, and more importantly, to equip a student to save a life until professional help arrives.
+This short course has been developed for the types of life changing trauma which occurs in farming and forestry.
+Giving specific training to meet farmer and forester needs, and more importantly, to equip a student to save a life until professional help arrives.

-It is a fully practical course with no written assessment.
+It is a fully practical course with no written assessment, and valid for 3 years.

 Awarded a Certificate of Attendance.